Illustration Case Study: Step-by-Step Process for Winter Olympics Artwork

 Stage 3: Color Choice

 The third stage is all about color.
-The designer has to make the decision about color palette and combinations.
+The designer has to decide on the color palette and combinations.
 In this particular illustration, the choice was not so hard: she decided to apply the colors of the symbolic Olympic rings.
-Each of them was used as the basis for a particular ring with the character inscribed into it.
+Each of them served as the basis for a particular ring with the character inscribed on it.

 Stage 4: Dimensions and Details